A stroke is a medical emergency. Call 9-1-1 immediately if you are experiencing any symptoms.

 - Use less salt.
 Too much salt is related to high blood pressure (hypertension).
-According to the World Health Organization (WHO), hypertension is responsible for 51 percent of all deaths globally from stroke.
+According to the World Health Organization (WHO), hypertension is responsible for 51 percent of all deaths globally from a stroke.

 State-of-the-Art Stroke Technology

 Quickly diagnosing the type of stroke you are having and the correct treatment necessary can be crucial in saving your life.
-Our state-of-the-art technology provides doctors the latest imaging tools to pinpoint the location, type and extent of stroke damage.
+Our state-of-the-art technology provides doctors the latest imaging tools to pinpoint the location, type, and extent of stroke damage.

 A CT scan is generally the first test a possible stroke patient is given upon arrival at our Emergency Department.
 It is quickly administered to distinguish the type of stroke the patient may be having.
 Low dose X-rays are used to produce two-dimensional, detailed sections of the brain.

 Magnetic resonance imaging is a painless advanced diagnostic test that provides a higher level of detail for precisely locating a stroke and determining the extent of stroke damage.
 The images the MRI produces are very useful to doctors when the stroke involves small blood vessels.

 Magnetic resonance angiography is similar to MRI.
 It also uses radio waves and magnetic fields to provide detailed images of the blood vessels in the brain and neck.
 With MRA imaging, specific areas of blockage can be identified.

 With CTA, three-dimensional X-ray views of blood vessels are studied.
 This test is sensitive for identifying aneurysms and other abnormalities of the blood vessels, which may cause major bleeding and stroke.